firebase/functions-samples/2nd-gen/taskqueues-backup-images/README.md

 The sample code consists of 2 functions:

 ### 1. `backupapod`
-A task queue function responsible for processing the logic to backing up the Astronomy Picture of the Day ("apod") for the given date.
-This function will be triggered for every tasks enqueued on the corresponding queue created in Cloud Tasks.
+A task queue function responsible for processing the logic for backing up the Astronomy Picture of the Day ("apod") for the given date.
+This function will be triggered for every task enqueued on the corresponding queue created in Cloud Tasks.

 You can configure this function with following [environment variables](https://firebase.google.com/docs/functions/config-env):

 * `BACKUP_BUCKET`: Name of the bucket to back up "apod" images.
 Defaults to default Cloud Storage bucket.

 ### 2. `enqueuebackuptasks`
-A HTTPS function responsible for enqueuing tasks to our task queue.
+An HTTP function responsible for enqueuing tasks to our task queue.
 The function uses the Firebase Admin SDK to create and enqueue a task for each day we want to backup an "apod" image.

 You can configure this function with following [environment variables](https://firebase.google.com/docs/functions/config-env):